Bryenton History, Family Crest & Coats of Arms

 - Origins Available:

 The roots of the Anglo-Saxon name Bryenton come from when the family resided in the village of Brinton in the county of Norfolk.
 Brinton appears in the Domesday Book as belonging to the Bishop of Thetford, and having a total value of thirty pounds.

 Early Origins of the Bryenton family

-Another 155 words (11 lines of text) covering the years 1273, 1190 and 1585 are included under the topic Early Bryenton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bryenton research.
+Another 78 words (6 lines of text) covering the years 1273, 1190 and 1585 are included under the topic Early Bryenton History in all our PDF Extended History products and printed products wherever possible.

 Bryenton Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bryenton has been recorded under many different variations, including Brinton, Brinston, Brinson, Brinstone, Bryenton, Brintnell and many more.